-If you really want to fight against all the odds and survive in a bad marriage, practicing moderate detachment will definitely help you out with this.
+If you really want to fight against all the odds and survive a bad marriage, practicing moderate detachment will definitely help you out with this.

-Furthermore, living without your partner and/ or letting them go for some time without you helps you both realize the importance of each other’s presence.
+Furthermore, living without your partner and letting them go for some time without you helps you both realize the importance of each other’s presence.

-Just like an ordinary person or even you, your partner too can commit mistakes.
+Just like an ordinary person or even you, your partner, too, can commit mistakes.

 So, how to survive a bad marriage without a divorce?
 Forgive your partner the way you would want to be forgiven.

-Not only would this be a relief for you, but would also inspire your partner to put in the same efforts for you; helping you both forge a happy married life.
+Not only would this be a relief for you, but it would also inspire your partner to put in the same efforts for you, helping you both embark on the journey of a happy married life.

 3. Communicate with your partner

-This will help you solve your issues but will help you get rid of them forever as when handling issues individually they are often dealt in depth.
+This will help you solve your issues and help you get rid of them forever, as when handling issues individually, they are often dealt with in-depth.